Important Notice Regarding Coronavirus (COVID-19)

 Because healing is your first priority, keeping distractions to a minimum is key for recovery.
 For the safety and privacy of all patients, cell phone will be securely stored upon arrival and signed in and out by your therapist during specific sessions.
-After an initial 72-hour blackout period, you may use the phone three times per week for 20 minutes during non-clinical hours.
+After an initial 72-hour stabilization period, you may use the facility phone three times per week for 20 minutes during non-clinical hours.

 Each day, in-house chefs prepare, plan and serve three nutritious meals for all residents.
 Typically, you will have a few different meals to choose from for breakfast, lunch and dinner, with vegetarian and vegan options available.
 Three snacks a day are also provided.
-No outside snacks or meals are permitted in the Center.
+No outside snacks or meals are permitted in the center.
 If you have any food allergies, please let us know prior to your arrival so we can appropriately accommodate you.

-Rooms at The Recovery Village Umatilla provide you with a comfortable place to rest during your recovery.
+Rooms at The Recovery Village Umatilla provide a comfortable place to rest during your recovery.
 Between two and three patients typically occupy each room.
-However, some rooms house as many as four patients at a time.
+However, some rooms may house as many as four patients at a time.
 Each of these rooms includes one private bathroom that all of the room’s residents share.
 The number of residents in each room may vary depending on your individual treatment stage and care needs.